We Shipped 4 Games with AI in 30 Days — Here's How

 Every game shared a core philosophy: ship fast, iterate based on data, let AI handle the repetitive work.

-The AI agents weren't just autocomplete.
-Each had a distinct role:
+The AI-assisted workflow was not just autocomplete.
+Each lane had a distinct role:

-- Walt — Strategy, content creation, marketing, analytics, coordination across all projects
+- Strategy lane — Content creation, marketing, analytics, and coordination across all projects

-- Chip — Code architecture, infrastructure, CI/CD, performance optimization, debugging
+- Engineering lane — Code architecture, infrastructure, CI/CD, performance optimization, and debugging

-- Winnie — SEO, content review, market research, user experience auditing
+- Research lane — SEO review, market research, user experience auditing, and content QA

 Game 1: Stakd — The Puzzle Warmup (3 Days)